hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 **Juma ni mrefu kuliko Asha.**
 Juma is tall than Asha
-"Juma is taller than Asha."
+“Juma is taller than Asha.”

 Superlatives use **-a** + noun class agreement + **-ote** (all):

 **Juma ni mrefu wa wote.**
 Juma is tall of all
-"Juma is the tallest of all."
+“Juma is the tallest of all.”

 ## Vocabulary